Jonyyqn/scMalignantFinder/README.md

 pip install git+https://github.com/Jonyyqn/scMalignantFinder.git
 ```

 Optional: scMalignantFinder software has a built-in pan-cancer cell type annotation tool scATOMIC.
-If you want to complete basic annotation of cell types first and then find malignant cells, please follow the official tutorial of scATOMIC (https://github.com/abelson-lab/scATOMIC) to complete its installation in the same conda environment.
+If you want to complete basic annotation of cell types first and then find malignant cells, please follow the official tutorial of [scATOMIC](https://github.com/abelson-lab/scATOMIC) to complete its installation in the same conda environment.

+# Data preparation

+1. Training data: You can download the training data used in the original study from [here](http://home.ustc.edu.cn/~jonyyqn/scMalignantFinder_data/combine_training.h5ad), or use your own dataset to training the model.
+2. Feature file: The file contain feature list can be collected from [here](http://home.ustc.edu.cn/~jonyyqn/scMalignantFinder_data/combined_tumor_up_down_degs.txt)
+3. Example test data: The cancer cell line data containing malignant cells can be collected from [here](http://home.ustc.edu.cn/~jonyyqn/scMalignantFinder_data/test_cancerCellLine.h5ad); The healthy tissue data containing normal epithelial cells can be collected from [here](http://home.ustc.edu.cn/~jonyyqn/scMalignantFinder_data/test_TabulaSapiens.h5ad)

-# Example
+# User guidance

 ```python
 ### load package